SAP/spartacus-docs/_pages/dev/event-service.md

 eventService.get(PageEvent).subscribe(...) // receives all page events
 ```

-All events should inherit from `CxEvent` in `@spartacus/core`, as shown in the following example:
+All events should inherit from the `CxEvent` that is in `@spartacus/core`, as shown in the following example:

 ```typescript
 import { CxEvent } from "@spartacus/core";